Submissions and inquiries should be sent to Prof Yossi Nehushtan,

-The KLR accpets academic papers on any legal subject, and is also happy to consider papers that approach legal and legal-related issues from, for example, a philosophical, historical, political, moral, economic or psychological point of view.
+The KLR accepts academic papers on any legal subject and is also happy to consider papers that approach legal-related issues from, for example, a philosophical, historical, political, moral, economic, or psychological point of view.

 The KLR accepts full-length academic papers from scholars, practitioners and PhD students.